drhsqlite/pikchr/doc/circleobj.md

    *  `width`
    *  `height`

-Only one of these values can set for any particular circle; the others are determined automatically by the first.
+Only one of these values can be set for any particular circle; the others are determined automatically by the first.
 The default radius is value of the "`circlerad`" variable.